BigChief45/ADA-Compiler/README.md

 **NOTE: Files must be saved before being compiled.**

+## Running the Program

+1. Download the repository as a .zip file.
+2. Extract the files.
+3. Run the `/dist/Compilador.jar` file.

 ## Example Ada Code

 Below is a basic example code in Ada.
 More examples can be found in the [Ada Wikipedia page](https://en.wikipedia.org/wiki/Ada_(programming_language)).